TIPO: Text to Image with Text Presampling for Prompt Optimization: Related Work

-To reduce the dependency on specific T2I models, some researchers have focused on refining prompts solely using language models.
+\paragraph{Universal Strategies} To reduce the dependency on specific T2I models, some researchers have focused on refining prompts solely using language models.
 For example, CogView3~\citep{zheng2024cogview3finerfastertexttoimage} employ GLM-4 \citep{glm2024chatglmfamilylargelanguage}, and~\citet{10378642} employ GPT-J and Text Style Transfer (TST) techniques, respectively, for prompt enhancement.
 However, both of them rely heavily on the LLM’s inherent understanding of visual content descriptions, which may result in a misalignment with the diverse requirements of various T2I models.
 Alternatively, other approaches collect high-quality prompts from T2I model users to fine-tune or train LLMs~\citep{huggingfaceAUTOMATICpromptgenlexartHugging, huggingfaceSuccinctlytext2imagepromptgeneratorHugging, huggingfaceDasparthopromptextendHugging}.
 Such methods, however, are limited by the inconsistent expertise of users.
+More recently, ~\citet{he2025automated, liu2024language} leverage vision language models to optimize prompts in an iterative loop: a user prompt generates images via a T2I model, the prompt–image pairs are evaluated by the VLM to suggest refinements, and the revised prompts are reapplied to T2I generation for continual improvement.
+While such iterative refinement can improve quality, the distribution mismatch between VLMs and T2I training data persists.
 Conversely, our approach constructs both tag-based and natural language prompts using a large-scale dataset of image-text descriptions, thereby aligning closely with the text distributions underlying T2I models.